-Where a child sustains a physical injury or is distressed as a result of reported chastisement, or alleges that they have been chastised by the use of an implement or substance, this will immediately be reported for investigation.
-Referrals to Children’s Social Care will be confirmed in writing, using the CAF form that is emailed securely (via Egress) when completed to the MASH team.
+Where a child sustains a physical injury or is distressed as a result of reported chastisement, or alleges that they have been chastised by the use of an implement or substance, this will immediately be reported for investigation using the MASH request form.

-All staff will be familiar with the school’s internal procedures for keeping a confidential written record of any incidents and with expectations of recording requirements.
-Generally this will be a local referral form (see appendix 1), but staff will sometimes be asked to provide a written report for case conferences.
-Local referral forms are available from the school office, the shared drive and saved in the staff handbook.
-If a referral is made to social services a CAF form needs to be completed – this is normally done by the Designated Person, or in their absence the Deputy DP.
+All staff must be familiar with the school’s internal procedures for keeping a confidential written record of any incidents and with expectations of recording requirements.
+Generally, this will be the ‘Cause for Concern’ form (see Appendix 3), but staff will sometimes be asked to provide a written report for case conferences.
+These forms are kept securely in a locked cabinet.
+The DSL reviews the forms regularly and reports back to the ‘Vulnerable Children’s Panel’ which meets half termly.

 If a pupil is withdrawn from the School having not reached the normal date of transfer; due to a family move or any other reason, all efforts will be made to identify any new address and the school to which they are being admitted and to ensure that their educational records are sent without delay to that school.
 If the parent/carer fails to provide this information, an urgent referral will be made to the Education Welfare & Attendance Service in order that they might make further enquiries (for further information see our Attendance and Lateness policy).
 If educational records are sent to this school concerning a child who is not registered by the parent, the records will be returned to the sending school with a note, advising them to refer to their LA’s Education Welfare Service.
 A child’s name will only be removed from the School’s Admissions Register in accordance with the Pupil Registration Regulations or with the authorisation of the Education Welfare & Attendance Service.